 The Jefferson Railroad Club (JRC is the club, JRR is the railroad setup)

-The Jefferson Railroad Club (JRC) is a model railroad club organized to develop and periodically operate the Jefferson Railroad (JRR).
+The Jefferson Railroad Club (JRC) is a model railroad club organized to develop and periodically operate the Jefferson Railroad (JRR) and the Jefferson Narrow Gauge Railroad (JNG).
 Organization at this time is informal (see membership requirements below) with all components of the Railroad itself being the property of individual members.
 Specifically, each member owns his or her modules and the common operating items such as the digital control system are the property of individual members as well.

 Meetings consist of monthly organizational and work session meetings and quarterly operating sessions.
 During the organizational and work session meetings, members will plan for future operating sessions, work on individual or group projects, and discuss club matters.
 Operating sessions consist of assembling the Jefferson Railroad and operating it.